moodlehq/CFPropertyList/README.md

 ## History

 This repository was previously maintained by [Teclib](https://github.com/TECLIB/CFPropertyList/) but was archived.
 We thanks Teclib for their years of work work maintaining this project

-Please note that several attempts were made to contact Teclib regarding a transfer of ownership but our contact went unanswered.